cortex-lab/Suite2P/registers2p/Readme.md

 - Navigate the window that opens, clicking corresponding control points in the left and right image (in order, i.e. click point 1 in left-hand image, click 1 in right-hand image, click 2 in left-hand image etc.).
 - Click "File -> Close Control Point Selection Tool".
 - Wait for transform to be applied.
+- Note that whichever mask and processing state you are currently viewing will be used when registering.
+This cannot be changed during the registering process.
 ---

 ### 4. Detect ROI overlap ###